affmates/publisher/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/92972462/138407033-d1661864-0dab-4880-8546-7bbd436f4a06.png" width="200px" alt="Affmates - Linking our world"></p>

-# Post data to affmates network
+# API FOR PUBLISHER
 #### Version: 1.0

-This package provides a
-simple API to connect with affmates server.
+This package provides some APIs to manipulate with Affmates server.
 To learn all about it please check  document and demo files included

 Here are a few short examples of what you can do:

-Flow: get token ---> authorization --> put data
+Flow: get token ---> authorization --> Call API

 ### 1. Authentication - Generate token
 ```